In-Class Essays

 Don't waste time adding information you know from outside of the course or to make tangential philosophical extrapolations.
 Use the essay to show your instructor what you are learning in the course.
 I don't want to know how smart you are, but what you are learning in my class.

 Sometimes an in-class exam will include a longer essay, like those discussed above, and a few (usually four) short identification essays.
-In the IDs, you are asked to identify and explain the significance of an important term or concept from the readings.
+In the IDs, you are asked to identify and explain the historical significance (in relation to the history studied in this class) of an important term or concept from the readings.
 The two types of essay are mirror images of each other.
-One uses specific factual evidence to support a broad generalization; the other takes a specific fact and shows how it might be used to support a broad generalization.
-In studying the ID terms, try to put items together that relate to the same broad question.
+One uses specific factual evidence to support a broad generalization; the other takes a specific fact and shows how it fits into a broader theme or historical question.